umd-mith/sg-data/data/intro/clean/introduction.md

 or with others who prefer to cast the blame primarily or exclusively on that which lies outside the individual.
-In short, I sympathize with the monster and prefer him to Victor, but I also judge that he is culpable for monstrous acts of murder and revenge—and PBS should have judged him by the same standard that he used in 1819 to judge Beatrice Cenci:
+In short, I sympathize with the monster and prefer him to Victor, but I also judge that he is culpable for monstrous acts of murder and revenge---and PBS should have judged him by the same standard that he used in 1819 to judge Beatrice Cenci:
 "Revenge, retaliation, atonement, are pernicious mistakes."
 Indeed, the PBS of 1819 would have been a better reviewer of the 1818 novel, and I